jbrightuniverse/C-Bot/README.md

 · Support for file-based code input\
 · Halt program execution command\
 · Support for multiple files and filetypes\
-· Support for standard input ("std::cin") during program execution More things that I haven't thought of yet
+· Support for standard input ("std::cin") during program execution\
+· More things that I haven't thought of yet